nextgis/docs_ngcom/source/collector.rst

 1. Formulate a list of feature attributes that you're going to collect and describe in the field.
 2. Install NextGIS Software on your desktop.
 3. Create a Web GIS at nextgis.com, make sure you're on Premium.
-4. Run NextGIS Formbuilder, unlock Pro.
-Create a form, set field aliases for readability.
-Set default values for lists.
-5. Using Formbuilder, upload the form to your Web GIS.
-This will create a vector layer with style.
+4. Add yourself as a user. ☰ - Control panel - Collector projects.
+Enter your e-mail, registered at nextgis.com
-6. Create an account to send data from NextGIS Collector app and give it the necessary permissions.
+5. Create an account to send data from NextGIS Collector app and give it the necessary permissions.
 For example:
    Full name: Collector.
 Login: Collector.
 Password.
 Description: NextGIS Collector Account.
 Groups: Administrator.
-7. Create a basemap in your Web GIS.
-Search by 'OpenStreetMap'.
-Select OpenStreetMap Standard aka Mapnik.
-8. Create a Collector project.
-Enter name.
-Project - User name: Collector, enter password.
-9. Items: add the layer you uploaded with Formbuilder (use Layer menu).
-Add the basemap you created earlier.
-Save.
-10. Add yourself as a user. ☰ - Control panel - Collector projects.
-Enter your e-mail, registered at nextgis.com
+6. Run NextGIS Formbuilder, unlock Pro.
+Create a form, set field aliases for readability.
+Set default values for lists.
+7. Using Formbuilder, upload the form to your Web GIS.
+This will create a vector layer with style.
+While uploading the form, create Collector project (a basemap and data collection project will be created) and a Web Map for data visualisation.
-11. Check the form on your device.
+8. Check the form on your device.
-12. Continue adding other users.
+9. Continue adding other users.
 For simplicity, ask users to register using gmail account.
 Gmail client is already on every android, and already signed in.
+Add names for the data collectors.